 Depreciation Of Real Estate Investment For Japanese Tax Deductions

 Japanese accounting and tax law has the concept of a “useful life”– this has nothing to do with helping the elderly and picking up litter from the streets and everything to do with the annually appraised value of depreciating (and depreciable) assets.
+Depreciation will always be the largest of all real estate tax deductions.
 Depending on when a building was built, how it was built at that time, and what it is made out of will determine its “life span”.
 Over the useful life the building essential loses a percentage of its value until the end of its useful life whereby it is, for accounting purposes, worthless.
 Now, in actuality, it will still have a real worldly value, but for accounting purposes this is the concept.
 Notable, the cost of land cannot be depreciated (many of you will now understand why historically, land in Japan has retained its value, not appreciated, and why so many buildings that still look perfectly fine are torn down and rebuilt…).
 In reality, when filing for this deduction, in the same fashion as when filing for a mortgage interest deduction, you will have to show what portion of how much of the total purchase cost/value is constituted by structure (depreciable) and how much by land (non-depreciable).
 At present, the depreciation timeline for the most common structures is as follows;

 - Wooden Frame (overwhelmingly common) – 20 years